-an be found throughout Attachment 7.
-Attachment 7 Article Patient and Consumer Engagement Article 11, 11.02 Enrollee Healthcare Services Price and Quality Transparency Plan 11.02.2 The Contractor must report its approach to providing healthcare shopping cost and quality information available to all Enrollees.
-These include: 1) Cost Information Consumer out-of-pocket costs, including real-time information on member accumulation toward their deductibles and out-of-pocket maximums Health Savings Account (HSA) user information shall include account deposit and withdrawal information or payment amounts c.
-Consumer cost shares for prescription drugs, inpatient care, outpatient care, and ambulatory surgery services 2) Quality Information Information must enable Enrollees to compare providers based on quality performance in selecting a primary care clinician, common elective specialty, and hospital b.
-Information must enable Enrollees to understand cost share for out-of-network vs. in-network 11.02.3 The Contractor must report in the annual application for certification: The number and percent of Enrollees in Covered California and all lines of business that have accessed each of the consumer tools offered.
-2) How Enrollees in Covered California and all lines of business are using the cost and quality information to aid in their health care decisions and how the Contractor assesses the effectiveness of its consumer tools.

-Article 11, 11.03 11.03.2 The Contractor shall promote and encourage patient engagement in Enrollee Shared Decision-Making shared decision-making with contracted providers.
-The Contractor must report in the annual application for certification for Enrollees in 2 colorest manning
+Attachment 7 Article Patient and Consumer Engagement Article 11, 11.02 Enrollee Healthcare Services Price and 11.02.2 The Contractor must report its approach to providing healthcare shopping cost and quality information available to all Enrollees.
+These include: Quality Transparency Plan 1) Cost Information a.
+Consumer out-of-pocket costs, including real-time information on member accumulation toward their deductibles and out of pocket maximums Health Savings Account (HSA) user information shall include account deposit and withdrawal information or payment amounts c.
+Consumer cost shares for prescription drugs, inpatient care, outpatient care, and ambulatory surgery services 2) Quality Information a.
+Information must enable Enrollees to compare providers based on quality performance in selecting a primary care clinician, common elective specialty, and hospital Information must enable Enrollees to understand cost share for out-of-network vs. in-network 11.02.3 The Contractor must report in the annual application for certification: The number and percent of Enrollees in Covered California and all lines of business that have accessed each of the consumer tools offered.
+How Enrollees in Covered California and all lines of business are using the cost and quality information to aid in their health care decisions and how the Contractor assesses the effectiveness of its consumer tools.
+Article 11, 11.03 Enrollee Shared Decision-Making 11.03.2 The Contractor shall promote and encourage patient engagement in shared decision-making with contracted providers.
+Contractor will report in the annual application for certification:

-Attachment 7 Article Patient and Consumer Engagement Covered California and all lines of business, how the Contractor is promoting and encouraging contracted providers to implement Choosing Wisely guidelines or other evidence-based decision making tools, to aid in conversations with Enrollees on appropriate and necessary care.
-Article 11, 11.04 11.04.2 To ensure accessibility of Enrollee health record information: Enrollee Personalized Health Record Information 1) The Contractor must report in the annual application for certification, the services the Contractor provides for Enrollees in all lines of business, through its Enrollee portal, to easily access personalized information about their coverage and care.
-The Contractor shall explain services it makes available to Enrollees including: a) Personal Health Record information and functions including provider appointment scheduling, test results look-up, prescription drug refill ordering, preventive screenings and vaccination history, visit summaries, wellness care and program enrollment; and b) Coverage and cost information and functions including premium payment transactions, coverage and cost-share schedule, benefits cost accumulation year-to-date, explanation of benefits look-up, price and service comparisons for shopping.
-The Contractor will provide access and log-in credentials for Covered California staff per mutually agreed-upon terms to safeguard Contractor proprietary information and services.
-Article 14, 14.02 Community Resources Directory 14.02.2 The Contractor must develop and maintain an inventory of community resources by region covered to support linkages to appropriate social services.
+Attachment 7 Article Patient and Consumer Engagement Specific information including the number and percent of eligible Enrollees who participate in shared decision-making processes and their results, including clinical, patient experience, and cost impacts.
+How Contractor encourages providers to implement Choosing Wisely guidelines to aid in conversations with Enrollees on appropriate and necessary care.
+Article 11, 11.04 Enrollee Personalized Health Record Information 11.04.2 Accessibility to Enrollee personal health management information equips the Enrollee to be active and engaged in decisions about their coverage, care, and health.
+The Contractor shall report in the annual application for certification, the services it makes available to Enrollees including: Personal Health Record information and functions including provider appointment scheduling, test results look-up, prescription drug refill ordering, preventive screenings and vaccination history, visit summaries, wellness care and program enrollment; and Coverage and cost information and functions including premium payment transactions, coverage and cost-share schedule, benefits cost accumulation y Article 14, 14.02 Community Resources 14.02.2 Identification and information sharing of available community resources is critical to meeting identified member social needs.
+Directory The Contractor must develop and maintain a list of community resources by region covered to support linkages to appropriate social services.
 This requirement may be met through contracting with a vendor that maintains a resource directory or community resource platform applicable to Contractor's geographic licensed service area.
-The Contractor must submit documentation of (1) the process for linking members with food insecurity or housing instability or homelessness to resources, and (2) how the Contractor tracks if or when the social need has been addressed.
+2) The Contractor must submit documentation of a. the process for linking members with food insecurity or housing instability or homelessness to resources, and b. how the Contractor tracks if or when the social need has been addressed.
+Article 15, 15.04 Patient Access Application 15.04.2 Covered California and the Contractor recognize that transparency in health information such as costs and outcomes will promote a value-based health care system.
+Programming Interface The Contractor must implement and maintain a secure, standards-based Patient Access API consistent with the CMS Patient Access final rule for Federally Facilitated Marketplaces